IT Auditor Salary and Pay

 Job and Career Growth

-Due to the talent shortage in the IT audit industry, careers outside of the Big 4 and in the commercial sectors are practically guaranteed.
-A career as a systems engineer, IT technician, or network engineer is another entry point into IT auditing that provides the necessary experience to open doors.
-Commercial sectors such as the information security, cyber security, technology risk and assurance industries should be considered attractive propositions.
+Due to the talent shortage in the IT audit industry, careers outside of the Big 4 and in commercial sectors are increasingly sought after.
+A career as a systems engineer, IT technician, or network engineer is another entry point into IT auditing.
+It provides the experience to open doors.
+These include the information security, cybersecurity, technology risk, and assurance industries.
+They should be considered attractive.

 See also Finance Manager Salary & Pay here.